log2akshat/debian-flyers/README.md

 + texlive-lang-spanish
 + texlive-lang-european

+## Automatic build

+Just run `update_all_website_flyers.sh` bash script to make all flyers and move all files in the corect directories

+## Manual build

-Please use the Makefile which provides several targets for you:
+Please use the **Makefile** which provides several targets for you:

 + Compiles the flyer with both languages set in the Makefile.